-- Step 1 Lift the lid to unlock the plug - Step 2 Pull out plug from socket using hand grip
+Step 1 - Lift the lid to unlock the plug

 Step 3 - Shut lid

 The Watermaster IC control unit (located on the back of the socket) is designed to be service free and does not contain serviceable parts.
 Please note that the unit is enclosed to protect the electronics, opening the unit will result in damage, and will invalidate warranty.